dfinity/dfxvm/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist:

-- [ ] The title of this PR complies with [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 - [ ] I have edited the CHANGELOG accordingly.
-- [ ] I have made corresponding changes to the documentation.
+- [ ] I have made corresponding changes to the documentation in docs/cli-reference.